 The President of the Royal Academy Dr. Robert Towers presented Honorary Fellowships of the Academy to two distinguished visitors – Sir Richard Doll and Sir James Watt.
 Sir Richard has an international reputation in preventive medicine and Sir James is the President of the Royal Society of Medicine.

 In addition to these visitors Honorary Fellowships were presented to Professor Nigel Kinnear and Dr. David Mitchell, both past Presidents of the Academy and to Professor Peter Froggatt, Vice-Chancellor of Queen’s University Belfast.

 Following these presentations and an award of medals, Sir Richard Doll delivered an address on “Back to Methuselah or the Opportunities for Preventive Medicine”.
 In the College of Surgeons that evening a centenary banquet was held at which His Excellency the President of Ireland and Mrs. Hillery were guests of honour.
-The Academy was founded at a meeting in the College of Surgeons on the 18th November 1882 when 100 members of four medical societies – the Medical Society of the College of Physicians, the Dublin Society of Surgeons, the Pathological Society and the Dublin Obstetrical Society – came together and elected a President and Council and Presidents of the first four Sections of the Academy which were in a sense a continuation of the four founding societies.
+The Academy was founded at a meeting in the College of Surgeons on the 18th November 1882 when 100 members of four medical societies – the Medical Society of the College of Physicians, the Surgical Society of Ireland, the Pathological Society and the Dublin Obstetrical Society – came together and elected a President and Council and Presidents of the first four Sections of the Academy which were in a sense a continuation of the four founding societies.